MarkPolivchuk/MarkPolivchuk/README.md

 ### Code

 I'm a big fan of Typescript and React.
-My code is currently working towards mordernizing Canadian banking at [https://github.com/neofinancial](Neo Financial)
+My code is currently working towards mordernizing Canadian banking at [Neo Financial](https://github.com/neofinancial)

 Forever searching for the perfect abstraction.